KMoszczyc/Sentiment-Predictor-CNN/README.md

 # Sentiment Predictor
 ## About
-Deep learning model trained on IMDB dataset to predict sentence sentiment, with around 89% accuracy.
-The model was also trained on a list of popular positive and negative words as many of those are not present in IMDB dataset.
+Deep learning model trained on IMDB dataset to predict sentence sentiment with around 89% accuracy.
+The model was also trained on a list of popular positive and negative words becouse many of those are missing from IMDB dataset (duh).
 Ready for deployment on Heroku with Flask.

 ## Usage